censorship-no/ceno-docs/user-manual/en/client/front-end.md

 - Information on your local cache like the maximum content age, approximate size of the cache, a button to purge it completely, and a link to the list of announced cache entries.

+- The directory of the external, static cache if enabled (CENO does not currently use this).

 [CENO Extension]: https://github.com/censorship-no/ceno-ext-settings/